asyrjasalo/dockoon/bicep/README.md

 # Running on Azure API Management and Container Instances

-This will create the following in your Azure subscription:
+We will create the following in your Azure subscription:

 - Azure Container Instance for the app (in private mode/in a virtual network)
 - TLS certificates for HTTPS with automated renewal to a key vault